GlobalFinPrint/global_finprint/global_finprint/api/data_contract.md

 ### Mark set as done
 `POST /api/set/:id/done`
-Updates the status for the specified set to "finished".
+Updates the status for the specified set to "Ready for review".

 **Expects** (URL):
 - id: (integer)